 The digital message for each beacon message protocol supported by the beacon shall be verified at ambient temperature according to A.3.1.4.
-This test shall evaluate messages transmitted in operational, self-test, and, if applicable, GNSS self-test modes for each of the declared beacon message protocols.
-For the purpose of validating specific beacon message protocols, the beacon shall be programmed in accordance with the guidance provided at Annex C.
+This test shall evaluate messages transmitted in operational, self-test, and, if applicable, GNSS self-test modes, for each of the declared beacon message protocols, and, for the purposes of type-approval testing, for test protocols of the declared types of message protocols.